Kust-lp/ECMRNet/README.md

 ### Any Question

-If you have any other questions about the code and dataset, please email to lip@stu.kust.edu.cn or lipu2024626@gmail.com.
+If you have any other questions about the code, please email to lip@stu.kust.edu.cn or lipu2024626@gmail.com.

 ## References
 [1] Liu, Jinyuan, et al. "Enhancing infrared vision: progressive prompt fusion network and benchmark."
 Advances in Neural Information Processing Systems 38 (2026): 96850-96875.